Beyond Barren Plateaus: Quantum Variational Algorithms Are Swamped With Traps: Details of Numerical Experiments

 All experiments were performed in Python using the Pytorch \cite{NEURIPS2019_9015} package to perform automatic differentiation.
 Computation was performed on Nvidia RTX\texttrademark$ $ A6000 GPUs.
 Important hyperparameters for the experiments are listed in \Cref{tab:hyperparameters}.
 Unless otherwise stated, all gradients were calculated using analytic formulas for automatic differentation with computer precision (32 bit floating point).
 Therefore, issues with decaying gradients and barren plateaus do not appear in these simulations for the relatively small number of qubits considered.
 Gradient based optimization was performed using vanilla gradient descent or the Adam optimizer \cite{kingma2014adam}, a popular and effective algorithm for training deep neural networks.
 We tested other optimizers as well and found no noticeable difference in performance.

-\paragraph{Loss surface plot (\Cref{fig:surface_both})} To generate this plot, we chart the loss landscape at initialization of training in the teacher-student setup of \Cref{sec:teacher_student} for the $14$ qubit QCNN circuit.
+\paragraph{Loss surface plot} To generate this plot, we chart the loss landscape at initialization of training in the teacher-student setup of the main text for the $14$ qubit QCNN circuit.
 The teacher and student circuit were both initialized as described in \Cref{app:qcnn_experimental_backup_details}.

 The loss is plotted along two normalized directions of the parameter landscape.
 Normalization is applied individually to the $3$ filters of the $14$ qubit QCNN.
 We loosely follow the ``filter-wise" normalization strategy of \cite{li2018visualizing}, where we first generate a random direction by drawing a value for each parameter from an i.i.d. standard normal distribution.
 Then, we divide values for the parameters in a given layer by the Frobenius norm of the matrix for the corresponding layer.